 How much does it cost to get certified?

 If you prepare your application yourself, it shouldn’t cost you anything other than your time and effort.
 However, if you hire a consultant to prepare your application, it can cost you several thousand dollars.
-At DBE Direct, although we are a law firm, our prices are competitive with many of the consultants you will find.
-Besides, our knowledge of the 8(a) program one added benefit of retaining us to prepare you application is that our price includes a free appeal in the event that your application is denied.
-Since, appeals require much more work on our part, it is our policy not to take on any client seeking certification unless we determine it will be successfully or we believe we can successfully appeal a potential denial.
+At DBE Direct, although we are a law and accounting firm, our prices are competitive with many of the consultants you will find.
+Besides, our knowledge of the 8(a) program includes one added benefit when retaining us to prepare your application: our price includes a free appeal in the event that your application is denied.
+Since appeals require much more work on our part, it is our policy not to take on any client seeking certification unless we determine it will be done successfully or we believe we can successfully appeal a potential denial.